subvod/examples/README.md

+This is just an assortment of random scripts and snippets for referential purposes.
+As of 2021/04/15 I've succeeded in morphing **Notepad++** into [an IDE of sorts](#how-to-use-notepad-as-a-makeshift-ide), [automated the download/extract process](#how-to-download-and-convert-youtube-videos) for **youtube-dl**/**ffmpeg**, and learned a bit of Markdown in the process.
+Original plan was to use HTML and CSS, but GitHub thought otherwise and the concept of Markdown interests me nonetheless.
+I've also spent quite a bit of time playing Ghost Recon Wildlands over the past three years.
+During that time I collected tons of data.
+Those numbers are crunched and compared in [stats.html](https://github.com/subvod/examples/blob/master/stats.html) if you're into that.
+I expect to keep this repository updated fairly regularly, but as always:

+> Shit happens...

 [How to add a custom UAC bypass for anything?](#how-to-add-a-custom-uac-bypass-to-skip-prompt-when-starting-an-application)

 [How to delete existing plugin macros for NPPExec in Notepad++ (v7.9.5+)?](#how-to-delete-existing-plugin-macros-for-nppexec-in-notepad-v795)